alexandrov5433/MySchoolApp/README.md

 # MySchoolApp
 The MySchoolApp is the client application for the MySchool project.
-This project is a platform (website) designed for a school on which applicants can submit applications, parents can view the grades of their children, teachers can submit assignments and many mire. project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.2.
+This project is a platform (website) designed for a school on which applicants can submit applications, parents can view the grades of their children, teachers can submit assignments and many more.

 ## How to run
 - Download the MySchoolApp from this repositoty.
 - Open the terminal and navigate to the directory in which you just downloaded the MySchoolApp.
 - run `npm install`.
 - run `ng serve`.

 In order to use this application you must also install the [MySchoolServer](https://github.com/alexandrov5433/MySchoolServer).
 More on the server in the given repository.

 ## About